kumanna/armadillo-debian/README.txt

 * Step 2:
   Modify "include/armadillo_bits/config.hpp" to indicate which libraries are currently available on your system.
-For example, if you have LAPACK, BLAS (or OpenBLAS) and ARPACK present, uncomment the following lines:
+For example, if you have LAPACK, BLAS (or OpenBLAS), ARPACK and SuperLU present, uncomment the following lines:

   #define ARMA_USE_LAPACK
   #define ARMA_USE_BLAS
   #define ARMA_USE_ARPACK
+  #define ARMA_USE_SUPERLU

-  If you're not going to use sparse matrices, don't worry about ARPACK.
+  If you don't need sparse matrices, don't worry about ARPACK or SuperLU.

 * Step 3:
-  Configure your compiler to link with LAPACK and BLAS.
+  Configure your compiler to link with LAPACK and BLAS (and optionally ARPACK and SuperLU).